Db2-DTE-POC/wxddemo/docs/wxd-intro.md

    * Advanced SQL functions
    * Time Travel and Federation
    * Working with Object Store Buckets
-   * Using the IBM Tool Loader

 In addition, there is an Appendix which includes common errors and potential fixes or workarounds.

-To get started, reserve a Techzone image, or download the VMware image.
+Get started by reserving a Techzone image!